 - If you want to improve your relationship with others and open yourself up to true intimacy, you first need to strengthen your relationship with yourself.

-- Read the book Wired For Love to help you understand your own and others’ attachment styles to create healthy relationships.
+- I recommend reading the book Wired For Love to help you understand your own and others’ attachment styles to create healthy relationships.

 Take the lead in revealing yourself according to your level of trust and comfort, and create a space where honest, revelatory and expansive conversations can occur (you might be surprised how others start doing the same).
-Does it put us at greater risk of getting hurt?
-Yes!
-That’s why we tend to avoid it, and why we created these parameters around dating.
 We want to protect ourselves from being hurt, so we reject vulnerability, but in doing so, we also deny ourselves the possibility of connection, belonging, joy and genuine happiness.
-Being hurt by the wrong person is a risk worth taking to connect with the right person.